edstott/ES-synth-starter/doc/LabPart1.md

       delayMicroseconds(3);
       ```

-   3. Modify the display code to print the contents of keyArray indices 0, 1 and 2.
-      Format the data in hexadecimal format so that each row is represented by a single digit on the display.
-			Upload the code and you should now see a 3-digit hexadecimal number representing the state of all 12 keys.
+   3. Upload the code and you should now see a 3-digit hexadecimal number representing the state of all 12 keys.
 			Check that each key press is detected.

-> **Note**
+> [!TIP]
 >
 > The complete assignment of microcontoller pins in the synth module is as follows:
 >